Employment Application

 6. To remain familiar with and respect the Agency Patients Bill of Rights and Responsibilities.

-7. To inform Agency of your availability and desire for- work assignments and honour your commitment to work assignments that you accept.
+7. To inform Agency of your availability and desire for- work assignments and honour your

 8. To participate with staff meetings/in services as assigned.